TheFebrin/AI-sokoban-solver-bot/README.md

 TODO: </br>
 Better blocks mapping, because now it works only when blocks are 64 x 64. </br>
 Faster BFS or A* </br>
+Maybe do all with only one script. </br>